 2. In a separate bowl, add the flour, ground walnuts, cinnamon, nutmeg, ginger, salt, baking soda and baking powder and mix until well combined.

-3. In another bowl, beat the eggs and sugar together until combined.
+3. In another bowl, combine the eggs and brown or gold caster sugar until combined.

 4. Add the oil to the egg mixture and beat again for 2-3 minutes.
 Then, add the grated carrots to the egg mixture and stir well.